 Our modern day pilgrimage to Canterbury begins early at Victoria coach station rather than joining a jolly 14th Century procession from a Southwark tavern.

-Passepartout winces at the memory of studying the Canterbury Tales at university and I think how dealing with the Olde English was onerous enough for me, let alone doing it in a completely different language, but we soon have our own tales to deal with anyway, as we cross the bridge over the Medway, separating the towns of Chatham and Rochester.
+Giristroula talks sorely of the memory of studying the Canterbury Tales at university and I think how dealing with the Olde English was onerous enough for me, let alone doing it in a completely different language.
+But we soon have our own tales to deal with anyway, as we cross the bridge over the Medway, separating the towns of Chatham and Rochester.

-A group over the aisle loudly discuss last night’s exploits with one proudly announcing how his mother had been carried out, unconscious, for fighting in a bar and throwing up her Jaggerbombs over the bouncer.
-All gave the mother’s antics a post-bender approving cheer.
-Medieval Britain remains.
+A group over the aisle loudly discuss last night’s exploits with one proudly announcing how his mother had been carried out, unconscious, for fighting in a bar and throwing up her Jaggerbombs all over the bouncer.
+Everyone gives the mother’s antics a post-bender approving cheer, banging on the headrests.

-Canterbury, once out of the obligatory depressing shopping precinct, is suitably charming and old and British and seems the perfect way to start our journey.
+Canterbury, once out of the obligatory depressing shopping precinct where the bus pulls up, is suitably charming and old and British and just that little bit twee and seems the perfect way to start our journey.

 A homeless busker in a plastic Viking helmet plays us a tune through a traffic cone on the pedestrianised high street.